nicklalone/nicklalone.github.io/_pages/about.md

 ### <a id="pe"></a>Plain English

-A few years ago, Leysia Palen and Ken Anderson published a paper in a journal called *Science*.
+I am often focused on disaster contexts.
+How do we ask for help?
+How do those people who are meant to hear our asking for help hear us?
+How do we coordinate everything?
+And so, I try and look at the technologies, the training, the people, and the situations they find themselves in.
+And yet, technology is often a problem.
+The best way to consider it came around A few years ago.
+Leysia Palen and Ken Anderson published a paper in a journal called *Science*.
 In this article, they lament about how emergency management hasn't ever been curious about the computer.
 They say:

-	Yet in the world of emergency management, we often see a demand for science that “proves” behaviors.
+>Yet in the world of emergency management, we often see a demand for science that “proves” behaviors.

-If we are going to force emergency management to use technology, to change the very nature of how a practice functions, then we need to show that what we'd like to do is actually a net benefit and not needless fiddling.
+If we are going to force a group to use information communication technology, then often times we will need to "prove" that it works.
+And yet, we ignore the way technology requires us to be versus the reality of those who would respond to disaster.
+In order to change the very nature of how a practice functions, then we need to show that what we'd like to do is actually a net benefit and not needless fiddling.
 And yet, we keep attempting to fiddle without proving anything.

 While this piece discusses emergency management, I generally apply this concept to every part of my career.